915 EAST FIRST STREET DULUTH Minnesota 55805 United States

 REASONING ABILITY - Intermediate Skills: Ability to apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.
 Ability to deal with problems involving several concrete variables in standardized situations.

 AGE SPECIFIC COMPETENCIES: Skilled at assessment and knowledgeable of growth and development.
 Provides appropriate care respective to the ages of the patients served per clinical environment.

 PHYSICAL DEMANDS AND ENVIRONMENT

-Prolonged, extensive or considerable standing/walking; lifts, positions, pushes and/or transfers patients; lifts supplies/ equipment; considerable reaching, stooping, bending, kneeling and crouching.
-Ability to hear, see, stand, walk, bend, and lift up to fifty (50) pounds.
+Prolonged, extensive, or considerable standing/walking; lifts, positions, pushes and/or transfers patients; considerable reaching, stooping, bending, kneeling and crouching.
+Ability to see, hear, stand, bend, kneel, walk and lift up to fifty (50) pounds.

 Stand - Continuously Over 2/3 (5.5 – 8 hours)